 The graphics facilities can be used in both interactive and batch modes, but in most cases, interactive use is more productive.
 Interactive use is also easy because at startup time R initiates a graphics device driver which opens a special graphics window for the display of interactive graphics.
-Although this is done automatically, it is useful to know that the command used is X11() under UNIX, windows() under Windows and quartz() under Mac OS X.
+Although this is done automatically, it may useful to know that the command used is X11() under UNIX, windows() under Windows and quartz() under OS X. A new device can always be opened by dev.new().